luismacode/time-tracking-dashboard/README.md

 ## Acknowledgments

-  At some point instead of advancing I got stuck in certain things that I needed to know, this  [youtube video](https://www.youtube.com/watch?v=52q6OGbcIso&list=WL&index=2) the channel is called CodingTube .I really learned some things that I did not know and it helped me a lot to finish this challenge.
-As well as all the free resources on the internet, they very helpful.
+At some point while I was developing, I stopped moving forward and got stuck and I felt that I needed to learn another way to face this challenge I happily found this [CodingTube](https://www.youtube.com/watch?v=52q6OGbcIso&list=WL&index=2) youtube video that was of great help to advance and finish this challenge, as well as free resources on the internet to review concepts in javascript.